-HCi Factsheet - ambulance cover
+HCi Factsheet – informed financial consent

 Making health insurance easy!

-Informed financial consent
+Informed financial consent for surgery

 Before agreeing to surgery and procedures, you may be asked to sign a letter of informed financial consent.